tkerscher/blast/README.md

 blast sed.txt -w 1.0
 ```

-BlaSE also supports bulk estimation, e.g. estimating a whole catalogue, by providing a directory or zip file containing
+BlaST also supports bulk estimation, e.g. estimating a whole catalogue, by providing a directory or zip file containing
 the seds as well as an output file in which the results will be written to as csv:

 ```